 Faculty of Instruction new contract terms and more

-General discussion of other potential issues and concerns but were not necessarily PAAG questions at this time
+General discussion of other potential issues and concerns but were not necessarily PAAG questions at this time.

 VII.
 The Faculty Senate moved into Executive Session to discuss:

-1st week of Fall semester theft incidents in Jowers, JCK and Centennial not being followed-up on
+First week of Fall semester theft incidents in Jowers, JCK and Centennial not being followed-up on